Originally published in June 2017, updated May 2020.

-Air conditioning is a must for many people in Fairbury, IL and the surrounding area, especially because the average summer temperature is 85 degrees, and often reach much higher temperatures.
+Air conditioning is a must for most people in Fairbury, IL and the surrounding area, especially because the average summer temperature is 85 degrees, and will often reach much higher temperatures.
 Staying cool is imperative for people with various health conditions, and it’s also quite simply the best way to improve your overall indoor comfort.
-However, concerns about being energy efficient may make you question whether or not to turn your A/C on.
-The good news is that there are a few techniques you can utilize to stay cool without ignoring your budgetary and environmental concerns.
+However, concerns about being energy efficient may make you question whether or not to turn your AC on.
+The good news is that there are a few techniques you can utilize to stay cool without straining your budget.

 Get an HVAC Inspection

 Regular HVAC inspections and tune-ups are the best way to ensure that everything is working properly with your heating and cooling system.
 Issues such as corroded electrical contacts, rust and frayed wires are often found during these inspections.
-You can save a lot of time, money and inconvenience by discovering and correcting any problems early on.
-Taking this approach will also reduce your carbon emissions because your air conditioning unit won’t have to work harder than usual.
+You can save a lot of time, money and inconvenience by discovering and correcting these problems early on.

 Bump the Temperature Up

 Can you tell the difference between 71 and 72 degrees?
 Your HVAC unit can!
 Many people recommend turning the thermostat to the warmest temperature you can deal with, and this will definitely reduce your electric bill.
 Instead of being right on the edge of feeling uncomfortable, start with bumping the temperature up by just a single degree.
-This will use less energy, bring your utility costs down and help the environment.
+This will use less energy, and bring your utility costs down.

 Buy the Right Sized Air Conditioner for Your Home

-If you’re using an older HVAC unit, the odds are high that it’s extremely inefficient.
-Fortunately, modern options make it easy to buy an A/C unit that is properly sized, plus energy efficient for your home’s needs.
-This will cut your carbon footprint and save you a lot of money in the long run.
+If you’re using an older HVAC system, the odds are high that it’s inefficient.
+Fortunately, modern options make it easy to buy an AC system that is properly sized, plus energy efficient for your home’s needs.

-Learn more about the many ways that preventative maintenance or a modern HVAC replacement can make your home more energy efficient by calling (815) 496-5181.
+Learn more about the many ways that preventative maintenance or a modern HVAC replacement can make your home more energy efficient by giving us a call.